icinganalysis/icinganalysis.github.io/content/messinger.md

 - Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA-TN-1472, 1947.
 - Gelder, Thomas F., and Lewis, James P.: Comparison of Heat Transfer from Airfoil in Natural and Simulated Icing Conditions.
 NACA-TN-2480, 1951.

-Messiger is cited, surprisingly, only once by publications in the NACA Icing Publications Database [^10]:
+Messiger is cited, surprisingly, only once by publications in the NACA Icing Publications Database [^8]:

 - Callaghan, Edmund E., and Serafini, John S.: Analytical Investigation of Icing Limit for Diamond Shaped Airfoil in Transonic and Supersonic Flow.
 NACA-TN-2861, 1953.

-The single citation is surprising, as this paper is a close second to Langmuir and Blodgett for the most cited aircraft icing publication in the literature with 740 citations (the positions change from time to time, as either paper is often cited by new publications).
+The single citation is surprising, as this paper is a close second to Langmuir and Blodgett [^4] for the most cited aircraft icing publication in the literature with 740 citations [^9] (the positions change from time to time, as either paper is often cited by new publications).

 ###Related

 Messinger made a presentation at the [1969 Aircraft Ice Protection Symposium]({filename}1969 Aircraft Ice Protection Report of Symposium.md).

-Messinger taught workshops at the University of Michigan.
+Messinger taught workshops on aircraft icing at the University of Michigan.
 I saw material from them them many years ago, but I do not have a copy and I have not found it online.